xinkunZ/ph-download/README.md

 this system has no config file or something to change. it just download all video in a given playlist

-so, you can add all you like videos into a single playlist, `java -jar -Dpd-download.playList=xxxx ph-download.jar `
+so, you can add all your love videos into a single playlist, `java -jar -Dpd-download.playList=xxxx ph-download.jar `

 ## TODO